Laurie Carson

 Barrow Neurological Foundation

-Laurie Carson founded the Lung Cancer Research Foundation in 2005.
-She was a tireless advocate for increased lung cancer research funding, having lost both her brother and uncle to the disease.
-In 2000, a year when lung cancer still carried an enormous stigma, Laurie launched “Steps for Breath”, the first run-walk for lung cancer research in the country.
-In its first five years, the initiative raised $1.7 million for thoracic oncology studies at Memorial Sloan Kettering Cancer Center.
-Building on that success, and with the help of friends and former colleagues, Laurie expanded her efforts across the country and created the Lung Cancer Research Foundation.
+Mrs. Carson became a tireless advocate for lung cancer research after losing both her brother (a non-smoker) and her uncle (a former smoker) to the disease in 2000.
+She launched Steps for Breath, the first run–walk for lung cancer research in the country.
+In its first five years, the initiative raised $1.7 million for thoracic oncology studies at MSK.
+Building on the success of Steps for Breath, Mrs. Carson founded the Lung Cancer Research Foundation (LCRF) to expand her efforts nationally.
+She served as Chairman of LCRF from 2005 to 2015.